openknowledge-archive/opsmanual/sysadmin/onboarding.rst

 * HR will open a ticket with sysadmin about the new joinee.
 Sysadmins will create accounts and log actions to the ticket and close it out when everything is ready.
-* Please tell sysadmin a contact email for the new starter so we can give them their initial password for Google Apps.
+* Please give sysadmin a contact email for the new starter so we can give them their initial password for Google Apps.
 All other invites/account setups will be sent to the google account.
+* New starter will need to login to their new Google Apps account, accept the terms and conditions, and let sysadmin know so that invites can be sent to that mailbox.

 Joiners
 -------

 +-------------------------------------------------------+----------+--------+
 | Action                                                | Team     | Req?   |